CodeYourFuture/curriculum/common-content/en/blocks/prep-dir-tests/index.md

 +++
-title = 'Prep dir'
+title = 'Creating test files'
 time = 5
 facilitation = false
 emoji= '🧩'
 [objectives]
-    1='Touch files for the first problem'
+    1='Create files for the first problem'
     2="Open the first problem in your prep directory" 3="Use the terminal to control VSCode"
 [build]